vespa-engine/documentation/en/tutorials/blog-search.md

 they are excellent for fields which require fast access, e.g., fields used for sorting or grouping query results.
 The downside is higher memory usage.

-Attribute fields also supports true partial updates (in-place updates).
+Attribute fields also support true partial updates (in-place updates).
 This means that the *popularity* field can be updated with low latency (milliseconds) and high throughput without having to re-index the entire blog post for changes in the popularity.

 Attribute fields are searchable, see also [When to use fast-search option for attributes](performance/feature-tuning.html#when-to-use-fast-search).